sql9/linux-router/Readme.md

   -h, --help              Show this help
   --version               Print version number

-  -i <interface>          Interface to share Internet or create subnet.
+  -i <interface>          Interface to share Internet to.
+An NATed subnet will be made on it.
-                          Don't use this if want to create Wifi hotspot -n                      Disable Internet sharing --tp <port>             Transparent proxy (redsocks), redirect tcp and udp traffic to port.
+                          To create Wifi hotspot use --ap instead -n                      Disable Internet sharing --tp <port>             Transparent proxy (redsocks), redirect tcp and udp traffic to port.
                           Usually use with --dns-proxy